 Practical Skills for an Ever-Changing Market

 While our program is online, many students choose to relocate to Rosemont's convenient location in Bryn Mawr, Pennsylvania in the Philadelphia metro region.
 Our location provides you with access to additional educational opportunities at Rosemont, and exciting employment and networking opportunities in Philadelphia and along the East Coast.
 Students pursuing the MA in Publishing degree begin or advance their careers by interning or working while they study, adding to their academics with hands-on experience and practical workplace knowledge.

 In a survey of recent alumni who interned while they were in the program, we found that 100% of respondents were employed full-time in publishing or doing publishing-related work after graduating from the program.
 These students reported that they "often" or "constantly" "used the skills or knowledge learned from MA in Publishing courses or internships."
-(44% response.
-Data collected from students in academic years 2014-15 through 2018-19.)
+(Data collected from students in academic years 2014-15 through 2018-19.)

 Where Our Students Work and Intern